Defense Secretary Mattis To Retire In February, Trump Says, Amid Syria Tension

 "Because you have the right to have a secretary of defense whose views are better aligned with yours ...
 I believe it is right for me to step down from my position," he wrote.

 Mattis' letter cited his support for America's "unique and comprehensive system of alliances and partnerships."
-Trump's brusque approach to those international relationships, Mattis wrote, is one reason why the defense secretary feels he must step down.
+Trump's brusque approach to those international relationships, Mattis wrote, is one reason the defense secretary feels he must step down.

 Departure of a major figure

-Mattis's departure is significant.
-He enjoyed outsize influence with Trump from his first day back in government and was, for example, credited with single-handedly changing Trump's mind on the use of harsh interrogation with terror suspects.
+Mattis' departure is significant.
+He enjoyed outsize influence with Trump from his first day back in government and was, for example, credited with single-handedly changing Trump's mind on the use of harsh interrogation with terrorism suspects.

-Trump campaigned in 2016 on the need to revive brutal techniques such as waterboarding and "a lot worse," but ceded that policy to Mattis after a conversation in which the former Marine general told him he could get better results by offering sympathy in interrogations.
+Trump campaigned in 2016 on the need to revive brutal techniques such as waterboarding and "a lot worse," but he ceded that policy to Mattis after a conversation in which the former Marine general told him he could get better results by offering sympathy in interrogations.

 "'I've always found, give me a pack of cigarettes and a couple of beers and I do better with that than I do with torture,'" as Trump described the conversation.

-So Trump backed away from his stance on torture and he continued to lean on Mattis for advice about the toughest national security challenges in the early phase of his presidency.
+So Trump backed away from his stance on torture and continued to lean on Mattis for advice about the toughest national security challenges in the early phase of his presidency.

 Trump relied on Mattis to execute his orders for two missile attacks on Syria in April in retaliation for the use of chemical weapons, and Mattis also played the good cop after Trump's bad cop in dealing with allies in Europe and Asia.

-Mattis' longstanding enmity toward Iran also established a strong trend line in policy for Trump, although Mattis stopped short of telling members of Congress that the Iran nuclear deal wasn't working.
+Mattis' long-standing enmity toward Iran also established a strong trend line in policy for Trump, although Mattis stopped short of telling members of Congress that the Iran nuclear deal wasn't working.
 It was working, he said — although Trump decided in May to abrogate America's participation in it.

 But Trump also grew frustrated with Mattis and the rest of his advisers — including then-national security adviser H.R.
 McMaster and then-Secretary of State Rex Tillerson — over the sputtering war in Afghanistan.